oluwatobij4/lucerononuro/README.md

-AN aspiring Data Scientist, interested in reading the mind of the world populace using data, particularly interested in socio-economic issues and finance.
+i am  aspiring  female Data Scientist, interested in reading the mind of the world populace using data, particularly interested in socio-economic issues and finance.